-Mary explained that she first found out about Heifer International when the organization called and asked if she would present a goat as a gift to her close friend Hilary Clinton at a small party being given at the White House to celebrate Hilary’s 50th birthday.
+Mary explained that she first heard about the organization when they called her and asked if she would present a goat to her close friend Hilary Clinton at a small party being given at the White House to celebrate Hilary’s 50th birthday.

 “I wasn’t familiar with their work,” Mary said, “so I didn’t understand what they were saying.
 I learned that Heifer was started by a man in Europe who passed out powdered milk to the hungry during World War II.
 He kept seeing the same faces and realized that he was the only thing between these people and starvation.
 He wanted to find a way to empower them to help themselves and then pass on the gift because he felt it was demeaning to always be the recipient of others’ generosity.
 He understood that if you give a man a fish you feed him for a day, but if you teach him to fish, you feed him for a lifetime.